trsctr/viive/README.md

 A VST3 delay plugin built with JUCE.
 Work in progress.
 Personal playground for learning audio DSP and experimenting with feedback-loop effects.
-Currently developed and tested on Windows (JUCE AudioPluginHost, Ableton Live Suite 10).
+Currently developed and tested on Windows (JUCE AudioPluginHost, Ableton Live Suite 10, Reaper).

 ![screenshot](./viive.png)